J.D. NYS Bar Applicants

 You will need to provide a handwriting sample in the presence of a Registration Services Office staff member.
 Registration Services holds Handwriting Sample Certification events in April of each year (see below).
 If you are unable to attend one of these events, please make arrangements directly with Registration Services (212.854.2668 or [email protected]).
 Alternatively, you can arrange to send a notarized Handwriting Sample directly to the bar examiners by their stated deadline.

-Note: All applicants are required to submit a handwriting sample regardless if they registrar to partipate in the laptop program.
+Note: All applicants are required to submit a handwriting sample regardless if they register to participate in the laptop program.

 The deadline for receipt of your handwriting sample and your Certification of Attendance by the NYS BOLE is June 15 for the July examination, and February 1 for the February examination.

-All sessions take place from 12-2 pm on the 5th floor of William & June Warren Hall.
-Please bring your Columbia ID, or a government-issued picture ID so that your handwriting can be formally witnessed.
+All sessions take place from 12-2 pm in the lower level of William & June Warren Hall outside room L107.
+Please bring your Columbia ID card, or a government-issued picture ID card so that your handwriting can be formally witnessed.

 NYS BOLE will mail this form to applicants after April 30.
 If you provided a handwriting sample at one of the above sessions, there is no need for you to resubmit the form to Registration Services.

-Once you have completed your JD requirements, the Office of Registration Services will then review and complete your Certificate of Attendance, which will be sent directly to us by the NYS BOLE, and submit all your documentation by the June 15 school certificate deadline.
+Once you have completed your JD requirements, the Office of Registration Services will then review and complete your Certificate of Attendance Form, which will be sent directly to us by the NYS BOLE, and submit all your documentation by the June 15 school certificate deadline.